 Benoit severely restricted her calories a couple of days a week.
-(Another way to intermittent fast is to only eat between certain hours—10 AM and 6 PM, for example.
-You can learn more about intermittent fasting here.)
+(Another way to intermittent fast is to only eat between certain hours—10 a.m. and 6 p.m., for example.)
 Benoit says she also drank 8 to 10 cups of water a day to suppress her appetite and regularly exercised.
 Follow her on Instagram at @kensiebenoit or visit her blog.

 Realize you may always be a work in progress…and that’s OK!

 Although Paromita Chakraborty, 34, of Mumbai, India, would still like to subtract a few more pounds (she’s already lost 33), she keeps reminding herself: “My transformation isn’t complete, yet, but I have started feeling fabulous during this journey itself.”

 She’s stronger, has more stamina, and oozes confidence—which makes a goal weight moot.
 “I didn’t have to get to my destination to feel great,” she says.
 “I’m already a much happier and more positive person.”
 Follow her on Instagram at @cparomita, then check out these other inspiring tips from people who lost 50+ pounds—and kept them off.